SQL Commands: DDL, DML, DCL, TCL, DQL

 INSERT

-Insert statement is used to insert data in a SQL table.
+Insert statement is used to insert data in an SQL table.
 Using the Insert query, we can add one or more rows to the table.
 Following is the syntax of the MySQL INSERT Statement.

-Let's take a quick instance for understanding this better.
+Let's take a quick instance to understand this better.
 Suppose that we need to insert 2 rows {"myName3", 2, true} and {"myName4", 28, false}.
 This is how we would accomplish that:

 Output: